Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 getting property at Georgia tax deed sales

-They have auctions at all the counties.
+Georgia holds sales in all of their counties.
 Note that when I say that, if they don’t have enough properties, they don’t auction them.

 Earn Big Profits From Georgia Tax Deed Sales

 Here’s a perfect example.
-My student, Bob, bought a property, and he got the redeemable deed for $6,000.
+Bob, bought a property at a Georgia tax sale, and he got the redeemable deed for $6,000.

 Let’s think about this.
 A $6,000 investment, and now you’ve got $30,000 in return.
 That’s a 500% return.